miker704/Strife/patch_V5_notes.md

     - Added styles for new tool tip for avatar decoration and profile preview effect item cards for the gift button.
     - Added new and changed styles for the shop.
     - Added Disxcore avatar decoration item cards to the the shop page.
+    - Added Disxcore profile effect item cards to the the shop page.